Why mental health and wellness matter

-How the Mental Health Commission of Canada can help you
+What the Mental Health Commission of Canada doing

 The MHCC has been working to bring people with lived experience, caregivers, and healthcare providers together to accelerate change.
 We have created easy-to-use tools, guidelines, and youth-focused engagement resources that help everyone do their part to better understand mental illness and to use this understanding to bring about positive action.

 - HEADSTRONG, Youth Summit is an evidence-based anti-stigma initiative.
 It inspires youth ages 12-18 to Be Brave, Reach Out and Speak Up about mental health.
 Check our events for places and dates of planned summits.
 To host one in your community, contact your Member of Parliament and tell them that you want a HEADSTRONG summit in your riding or download our toolkit.

 - Guidelines for Recovery-Oriented Practice were developed hand and hand with people living with mental health problems and illnesses to guide healthcare providers and program managers change the way they practice health care in Canada.
 Recovery oriented approaches offer hope, are empowering, and engage the individual as a full partner in their journey toward wellbeing.